-Join faculty and OED team for fast paced, online sessions designed to improve teaching effectiveness and excellence.
-This come-and-go conference consists of 20 minute long sessions with a 5 minute Q&A after each.
+Join faculty and OED team for fast-paced, online sessions designed to identify technology tools and strategies that enhance teaching and learning.
+This come-and-go conference consists of 20-minute long sessions with a 5 minute Q&A after each.
 Door prizes will be given throughout the event.

 Click Here to Register for the inaugural Byte-sized Teaching conference.